-As part of Center Point ISD’s commitment to students’ safety and mental health, beginning in the Fall of 2021 we are launching P3 Campus – Navigate365, an anonymous reporting program, which will allow students and parents to make anonymous reports about concerns of safety or student wellness.
-Our program is student-focused, as opposed to crime-focused, meaning it is a tool for alerting caring adults about students who need help—not snitching.
+As part of Center Point ISD’s commitment to students’ safety and mental health, beginning in the Fall of 2021 we launched the following anonymous reporting program, which allows students and parents to make anonymous reports about concerns of safety or student wellness.
+Our program is student-focused, as opposed to crime-focused, meaning it is a tool for alerting caring adults about students who need help—NOT SNITCHING, help!
 This is part of our continuous effort to increase campus and student safety, and provide students with a safe, completely anonymous outlet to share concerns.

 What happens when you report your anonymous concern?